wbisschoff13/docker-api/README.md

 ## Overview

-Quick API made with Django, Django-Rest-Framework, PostgresQL, and Docker.
+Quick API made with Django, Django-Rest-Framework, PostgreSQL, and Docker.

 Collects Pokémon data from [PokéApi](pokeapi.co) on startup and saves into a local database.
 Django then serves as an API for this database.